katherinelim/docker-multistage-example/README.md

   useradd --uid 1000 --gid java --shell /bin/bash --create-home java && \
   chmod -R a+w /home/java
 WORKDIR /home/java
+USER java
 ```

-The certificate was copied to the file `certificates`.
+The certificate was copied to the folder `certificates` for the
-The `update-ca-certificates` command didn't add it to the truststore.
+`update-ca-certificates` command to add it to the truststore.
-Using the `keytool` command the certificate was added with the alias `multistage` for later testing.

 ## Dockerfile Optimising